The goal of Headless Recorder is to be easy to use but with enough depth to also handle more complex scenarios.

 As mentioned above, when typing in text inputs, hitting the tab key “confirms” the input text.
-Not hitting tab will result in no input being record.
+Not hitting tab will result in no input being recorded.

 Reminder: when providing login credentials or other confidential data in forms, make sure to filter them out after recording.
 In Checkly, you can replace these credentials with environment variables in your browser check script.